Plain chachalaca: Behavior

+Breeding

+Nests are in trees, large shrubs, or vines, 5–35 feet above the ground.
+Both male and female arrange nest material, and the whole nest averages 8.5 in across.
+The clutch consists of two to four white eggs.

+Conservation

 Hunting of the plain chachalaca is restricted to subsistence hunting, for example by the Mayan people in southern Mexico.
 The plain chachalaca population is 500,000–5,000,000 (2006 IUCN Red List).
 It is not threatened.
 However the subspecies from Útila Island, O. v. deschauenseei, has sometimes been listed as extinct, but recent surveys have confirmed that it still survives.

 Chachalaca are viewed as a game animal in Texas.